ranadubauskas/TaskScheduler/README.md

-# To-Do List
+# Task Scheduler

 https://beautiful-granita-cd2031.netlify.app/

 ## Features
-- Google sign-in authentification
+- Google OAuth sign-in authentification
 - Data stored for each user in Firebase backend
 - Calendar feature to select date
 - Date displayed for each task